 The thin crescents we see just before and after new Moon therefore represent times when Earth’s light shining onto the Moon is at its strongest.

-This light illuminates the dark, night portion of the Moon’s Earth-facing side and reflects back to Earth, allowing us to see the lunar night hemisphere glowing gently.
+Earth's light illuminates the dark, night portion of Moon and reflects back to Earth, allowing us to see the lunar night hemisphere glowing gently.
+This is earthshine.

-This is what’s known as earthshine.
-Another, more poetic term for the effect is ‘the old Moon in the young Moon’s arms’, describing the appearance we get with the early evening crescent Moon when it reappears just after the new phase.
+Another, more poetic term for earthshine is ‘the old Moon in the young Moon’s arms’, describing the appearance we get with the early evening crescent Moon when it reappears just after the new phase.

 The Moon by Clive Hollinshead, UK.
 Equipment: Canon eos 1200D, 70-300mm lens, tripod.